 Nvidia GeForce RTX 3090

-The RTX 3090 is the best graphics card on the market in 2021, hands down.
+The RTX 3090 is the best graphics card on the market, hands down.
 If the hefty price is within your budget, go for it.
 However, its performance will only be 15% better than the RTX 3080 below.
 It has a whopping 24 gigabytes of memory, meaning that you will be able to run any single game at the highest possible settings.
 It will even run games at up to 8K resolution at 60 frames per second (FPS), but streaming platforms, such as Twitch, only allow you to stream in 1080p, which is the highest resolution that your audience will see.
 It’s also extremely large in size, so you’ll need a big enough case for it.

 Nvidia GeForce RTX 3080